funderburkjim/ScharfSandhi/README.md

     sandhi transformation (See below).
   * ScharfSandhiString.java is a second simple command-line program, that applies compound sandhi and then external sandhi to an input string
+  * The 2020 directory contains revised ScharfSandhi.java and ScharfSandhiArg.java as described in sandhiRepairs.txt

 * `Python` contains the translation to Python.
   * scharfsandhi.py is the Python module.
 It was generated from the Java code.